 Dr. Joti Samra

 Dr. Samra is a national thought leader on issues relating to mental health.
-She is Program Lead for the online Centre for Psychological Health Sciences at the University of Fredericton, and a member of the Global Expert Panel for WellteQ.
+She is Principal and Founder of MyWorkplaceHealth.com, and a member of the Global Expert Panel for WellteQ.
 She is an innovator in the area of psychological health and safety in the workplace, and has been the lead on a number of pivotal national workplace projects that have contributed to policy change in Canada.
 She also has a thriving clinical and consulting practice in Vancouver, BC.

 Dr. Samra has been involved as an expert advisor on a number of provincial and national steering committees in the area of workplace psychological health, including being a founding member of the Technical Committee that developed Canada’s National Standard for Psychological Health & Safety in the Workplace (CSA Z1003/BNQ9700) – the first Standard of its kind in the world.
 Dr. Samra is the principal developer of the following evidence-based, public domain assessment and action resources: Guarding Minds @ Work (organizational assessment); Managing Emotions (emotional intelligence assessment); and Psychologically Safe Leader Assessment (leadership assessment).
 She also led an extensive research investigation on the evolution of Canadian workplace mental health strategies and initiatives from 2007-2017.